 The Typical First Prenatal Appointment Goes Something Like This…

 First, your doctor will want to verify you are pregnant.
-Home pregnancy tests are pretty accurate but we need to have our own proof.
-There are certain physiologic and hormonal conditions that can cause “fake” positives and our urine and blood tests will help to rule those out.
+Home pregnancy tests are pretty accurate, but we need to have our own proof.
+Certain physiologic and hormonal conditions can cause “fake” positives, and our urine and blood tests will help rule those out.

-In most cases, we schedule a primary prenatal care visit at about the 8 week point, although preexisting medical conditions may cause us to schedule you a little earlier.
-In most cases, by the time you actually figure out you are pregnant, you are right around the 8-week point anyway!
+In most cases, we schedule a primary prenatal care visit at about the eight-week point, although preexisting medical conditions may cause us to schedule you a little earlier.
+In most cases, by the time you figure out you are pregnant, you are right around the 8-week point anyway!

 Here are some of the things you can expect when you go in for your first visit:

 Tests.
-You will be asked to supply a urine sample as well as a blood sample.
+You will be asked to supply a urine sample and a blood sample.
 In addition to confirming your pregnancy, we want to verify all sorts of things regarding your health.
 These include: